Software-Development-Pakistan/stackoverflow-data-analysis-for-pakistan/README.md

 # stackoverflow-data-analysis-for-pakistan
 Data analysis with stackoverflow survey data getting insights about pakistani development community.
+All the members of Software Development Pakistan groups are welcome to add your contributions (Notebook stories, Visulizations) here.
+You can find datasets in the directory named 'datasets'.
+Add your code in the folder named 'source' and results in the folder name 'results'.